nanvel/blog/2023/01/domain-driven-design.md

 A domain service is a stateless object that implements the business logic.

 A stateless object used to host business logic.

+Not the same as services from service layer.
+A domain service represents a business concept or process, whereas a service-layer service represents a use case for the application.

 ## Layered structure